The online application for entry in Fall 2014 is available starting October 1, 2013. The application deadline is December 15, 2013.

 - a personal history statement (2-3pages)

 - a transcript (unofficial or official) from the Registrar at each college-level institution attended, regardless of the length of time in attendance or if a degree was received, or whether work was completed.
 For purposes of the review, if you have unofficial transcripts, these can be uploaded individually for each of the institutions you list.
 If you do not have access to an unofficial transcript, an official transcript must be sent to Graduate Applications Processing Center.
 Students who accept an offer of admission will be required to submit official transcripts.
 Please do not submit duplicate transcripts.

 - Graduate Record Examination scores (general test only).
 Scores must be received by the application deadline.
 The UCSC School Code is: 4860.
 There is no department code.
 (Official scores are required for full consideration of your application; self-reported scores are placeholders only.)

-- a writing sample, approximately 20-25 pages, preferably in sociology or a related field.
+- a writing sample, approximately 20 pages, preferably in sociology or a related field.
 This sample is commonly a term paper, a field report, a research proposal, or an essay written especially for the application.
-The writing sample must be submitted as part of the online application.

 All hard copy materials should be sent to Graduate Applications Processing Center at the following address.

 Graduate Application Processing Center